frontity/docs/docs/architecture/embedded-mode.md

 In this mode _both site visitors and content editors use the same domain_, i.e. the main domain, to either visit the site or access the WordPress admin pages.
 The Frontity server on the secondary domain is never directly accessed.

+{% hint style="warning" %}
+This mode requires the installation, activation and configuration of the [**Frontity embedded mode plugin**](https://api.frontity.org/frontity-plugins/embedded-mode) to work.
+{% endhint %}

-Embedded mode requires the [Frontity Embedded Mode plugin](https://api.frontity.org/frontity-plugins/embedded-mode).
-This plugin replaces the WordPress theme with its own template file which fetches the HTML from the Frontity server.
+The [Frontity Embedded Mode plugin](https://api.frontity.org/frontity-plugins/embedded-mode) required by this mode, replaces the WordPress theme with its own template file which fetches the HTML from the Frontity server.
 However, before Frontity can deliver the HTML it must request the content from the WordPress REST API, necessitating a two stage round trip.

 ![](https://frontity.org/wp-content/uploads/2021/05/workflow-embedded-mode.png)